Shop now for Skeleton costumes! Shop now for Witch costumes!

 And honestly, it makes sense why.

-The setup is smart immediately.
+The setup is smart right from the start.
 Tyler and Maddie, played by Jacob Scipio and Lilla Bell, are a couple traveling the open road in search of something bigger than routine existence.
-Their relationship dynamics feel grounded enough to make the horror work because underneath the supernatural tension is a very real story about stress, emotional baggage, and two people trying to figure out if they are actually surviving together or simply dragging each other deeper into uncertainty.
+Their relationship dynamics feel grounded enough to make the horror work.
+Underneath the supernatural tension lies a very real story about stress, emotional baggage, and two people trying to figure out if they are surviving together or simply dragging each other deeper into uncertainty.

-Visually, Passenger absolutely delivers.
+Visually, Passenger absolutely delivers!

-Øvredal and his team remain masters of atmosphere.
+Øvredal and his team are masters of atmosphere.
 The use of darkness, headlights, distant silhouettes, environmental sound design, and isolated stretches of road creates a constant sense of vulnerability.
 There are moments in this film that will absolutely stick with horror fans because the imagery is genuinely disturbing.
 Even when the movie is quiet, it feels threatening.
 That is something Øvredal consistently excels at.

 Where Passenger may divide audiences most is in its character decisions.
 Once certain truths begin surfacing, the film shifts from pure survival horror into something more emotionally internalized.
 Some viewers will connect with that layered approach, while others may find themselves frustrated by choices that begin steering the narrative.
 It becomes less about random terror and more about trauma, stubbornness, emotional damage, and the dangerous consequences of refusing to confront personal realities.

 Still, even with those frustrations, Passenger remains a strong addition to Øvredal’s filmography.
-It understands the power of folklore, understands the vulnerability of isolation, and knows exactly how to use visual unease to get under your skin.
+It understands the power of folklore, the vulnerability of isolation, and knows exactly how to use visual unease to get under your skin.
 In a packed month for horror releases, it still manages to carve out its own lane.

 Score: 3/5